hollyschinsky/phonegap-workshop/creating-view-classes.md

 1. Create a file named HomeView.js in the js directory, and define a **HomeView** constructor implemented as follows:

-    ```javascript
+    ```
     var HomeView = function (service) {

     }
     ```

-   > The constructor function takes the conference data service as an argument
+    >The constructor function takes the conference data service as an argument

 2. **HomeView** uses a nested view to display the list of sessions.
 Defining the list of sessions as a separate view makes it reusable in other contexts.
 We will define SessionListView in Step 2 below.
 For now, define a local variable to keep track of the nested view.

     ```
     var HomeView = function (service) {